JaegerwaldDev/8-Ball-Script/README.md

 > [!NOTE]
 > Might remake this, if not, it's dead.
 Also Gears is a really cool person.
+That's not an opinion, it's a fact.

 This thing is dead.